HSLdevcom/jore4-deploy/README.md

 Application Gateway's IP address (`dev.jore.hsl.fi -> XX.XX.XX.XX`).
 Note that to point the root domain to an IP, the subdomain should be set to `"@"`

+Additionally, the playbook will create a DNS "A" entry for the bastion host of the environment (`bastion.jore.hsl.fi` for the prod environment, and e.g. `bastion.dev.jore.hsl.fi` for the dev environment).

 Note that these subdomains are not published until they are declared by HSL Administrator at the domain root (hsl.fi and/or hsldev.com).
 Domain registrations time to get active, check with `dig jore.hsl.fi` if it has Azure's DNS servers bound.